ibmresilient/resilient-community-apps/fn_extrahop/README.md

 The function provides the following functionality.

-* Does a packet search and download from an ExtraHop environment
-* The packet data can be downloaded in pcap, zip and keylog_txt output format.
+* Does a packet search and download from an ExtraHop environment.
+The packet data can be downloaded in pcap, zip and keylog_txt output format.

 **_NOTE:_** Extra configuration is required to use the keylog_txt output.
 [Session key download](https://docs.extrahop.com/current/session-key-download/)

-An example workflow that uses this IBM SOAR function is `Example: Extrahop Reveal(x) search packets`.
+An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) search packets`.

 * A note is added to the SOAR incident with the status of the action.
 * An attachment in the select output format is added to the SOAR incident.

 The workflow is initiated by the manual incident artifact rule `Example: Extrahop Reveal(x) search packets`.

-The following screenshot shows an example of the action inputs for the workflow :
+The following screenshot shows an example of the action inputs for the workflow:

    ![screenshot: fn-extrahop-revealx-search-packets-action](./doc/screenshots/fn-extrahop-revealx-search-packets-action.png)